operfetti/oliviaperfetti-repository/ClimateAction.md

 ![image](https://github.com/operfetti/oliviaperfetti-repository/assets/157427926/72bc98c5-aff9-46be-84a7-bfbb9ec9d926)

 I started by making a list of the bare minimum of things that I wanted to keep in the visualization.
 These were the overall message (USA insufficient/ not doing enough on climate change) and the 4 categories showing different pathways.
 I also wanted to include the information necessary to make it complete without crowding the visualization with too many words.

+Next, I got some helpful feedback from two friends.
+Here they are:

+### Feedback 1: Brought to you by a 25 year old young professional with expertise in public policy.

+- Can you tell me your main takeaway from this graph?
+The U.S. needs to take new and drastic action regarding its emission rate to alter the trajectory of climate change.

+- Where was your eye drawn first in this graph?
+My eye was first drawn to the four colored lines in the forked pattern at the end of the graph.

+- Is there anything you find surprising or confusing?
+Given historical records of mild decreases over time, I find it surprising that post-2023, business as usual would cause a drastic increase in emissions.
+Additionally, I'm surprised at the relatively small amount of (might not be the right term?) emissions needed to set the U.S. on track to 'undo' past emissions.

+- Who do you think is the intended audience for this?
+Because of a lack of definitions, I would imagine that the intended audience for this graph is people who are already familiar with climate change and have an interest in taking action against high emissions.
+For example, a layperson may not know the "1.5 degree C goal" or the Paris Climate Accords.

+- Is there anything you would change or do differently?
+If the audience is, in fact, laypeople, I would add brief descriptions of climate-specific terms as outlined in the previous question.
+Additionally, as a viewer, I am curious about what normal/healthy levels of emissions are; I know the historical data doesn't capture this, as the U.S. has always been a big polluter.
+That said, comparative data to other countries, for example, could be too much information in one visualization.
+I love the way you have represented the data as is!

+### Feedback 2: Brought to you by a middle-aged, highly educated professional-- but one with little policy expertise.
+- Can you tell me your main takeaway from this graph?
+Action is needed to reduce emissions, and one can compare outcomes based on different actions.

+- Where was your eye drawn first in this graph?
+Y axis to see what we are measuring,

+- Is there anything you find surprising or confusing?
+I am not sure what the "Mt" is in "MtCo2e" per year.
+I also note the space on your X-axis between 1990-2023 and 2023-2030 is not consistent.
+I htink you indicated this with the dotted line but I believe the usual notation is two slashed lines along the X-axis.
+I could be wrong about that.

+- Who do you think is the intended audience for this?
+Anyone interested in climate change who can read a graph.

+- Is there anything you would change or do differently?
+I don't like having to click on a quesiton mark.
+I would label the lines in different colors or numbers and just put the explanaiton below.
+You sort of did that but didn't actually label the lines #'s 1-4.
+However, it was easy to understand anyway.